yutinggong/project1AirbnbPrediction/README.md

 ## Final Random Forest
 In this project, I built a Random Forest model to predict the house prices.

-## EDA and Learnings
-For Exploratory Data Analysis and more learnings, please read [report](http://rpubs.com/YTCAT/444778)
+For Exploratory Data Analysis, final model and code, please read [report](http://rpubs.com/YTCAT/444778)